Representing Matroids over the Reals is $\exists \mathbb R$-complete: Proof Overview and Background

 \subsection{Background and Related Work}

 \paragraph{Matroids and Greedy} A practical reason why matroids are relevant for computational purposes is that they capture in a simple way the class of discrete objects where greedy algorithms are successful in finding an optimal solution.
 For example, the standard Kruskal and Prim algorithms to compute a Minimum Spanning Tree in a weighted graph can be abstracted by considering the vector matroid defined by an oriented incidence matrix of the graph (called a \emph{graphic matroid}), and then generalized to compute in polynomial time a maximum or minimum-weight basis for any matroid.
-This property actually characterizes matroids, see for example Oxley~\cite[Section~1.8]{oxley2006matroid}
+This property actually characterizes matroids, see for example~\cite[Section~1.8]{oxley2006matroid}

 \paragraph{Some applications of representability.} For an algorithm on matroids, a suitable encoding scheme of the input matroid is needed.
 A common way is to take the input matroid $M=(E,\I)$ in the form of an independence oracle which answers whether a given subset of the ground elements $E$ is independent or not.
-There are algorithms which run with polynomial number of oracle queries to such an oracle, for example a maximum weight independent set of a given matroid can be computed in this way.
-However, for many natural matroid properties, it is known that there is no algorithm with polynomially bounded queries to independence oracle~\cite{JK1982} including the representability over $GF(2)$ and the connectivity of a matroid.
+There are algorithms which run with a polynomial number of queries to such an oracle.
+For example, a maximum weight independent set of a given matroid can be computed in this way.
+However, for many natural matroid properties, it is known that there is no algorithm with polynomially bounded queries to an independence oracle~\citep{JK1982} including representability over the finite field with two elements $GF(2)$ and connectivity of a matroid.